yintrigue/portfolio-ds/st_gender_bias/README.md

 # Gender Bias in Auto Repair Pricing
-**Keywords**: Randomized Field Experiment, 2x2 Factorial Design, Blocking, Power Analysis, OLS, ANOVA, R **Tech Stack**: R
+**Keywords**: Randomized Field Experiment, 2x2 Factorial Design, Blocking, Power Analysis, OLS, ANOVA, R
+**Tech Stack**: R

 *Gender Bias in Auto Repair Pricing* is an end-to-end research project that includes a **randomized field experiment**.
-Multiple academic researches on similar topics have been conducted.
+Multiple other academic researches on similar topics have been conducted.
 One study that closely relates to our research is [Repairing the Damage: The Effect of Price Knowledge and Gender on Auto Repair Price Quotes](https://www.nber.org/system/files/working_papers/w19154/w19154.pdf), a 2013 field experiment by Busse, Israeli, and Zettelmeyer that examined whether perceptions about women’s knowledge of market prices drives gender discrimination.
 They found that when customers signalled unfamiliarity with market rates, **women were quoted $23 more**, on average, than men.
 Interestingly, they also found that shops were **more likely to provide a discount when asked by a female** **caller** (versus a male caller).

 ## Research Question